 The Formal Annual Evaluation has been made as follows:

-The criteria for evaluation of Directors (including the Chairman) included parameters suchas willingness and commitment to fulfill duties including attendance in variousmeetings high level of professional ethics contribution during meetings and timelydisclosure of all the notice/details requiredunder various provisions of laws.
+The criteria for evaluation of Directors (including the Chairman) include parameterssuch as willingness and commitment to fulfill duties including attendance in variousmeetings high level of professional ethics contribution during meetings and timelydisclosure of all the notice/details required under various provisions of laws.

 2. Evaluation of the Board was made at a Separate Meeting of Independent Directors heldunder Chairmanship of Mr. U.K. Mukhopadhyay Lead Independent Director (without attendanceof Non-Independent Director and members of the management) on March 30 2018.

 3. The performance evaluation of following committees namely: